 If you would like further information about St John’s Badminton Club or our junior coaching, please either fill in the form below, email us or simply call – we’ll be happy to talk.

-If you would like to join our club night, it is held on a Tuesday night between 7.30 and 10.30pm at Bennett Memorial School, please get in touch prior arrival.
+If you would like to join our club night, it is held on a Wednesday night between 8pm and 10pm at Tunbridge Wells Boys Grammar School Sports Hall, please get in touch prior arrival.

 Bob Atkins 07710 986 244